List of Milwaukee Brewers managers: History

 Former Seattle Mariners manager Rene Lachemann managed the club in 1984.
 George Bamberger returned to managed Milwaukee in 1985.
 He retired for the second time on September 25, 1986.
 Third base coach Tom Trebelhorn managed the last nine games of the season and remained in the position through 1991.
 Phil Garner became the team's manager in 1992.
 In 1998, Milwaukee transferred to the National League (NL) as a part of Major League Baseball's realignment for that season.
 Garner remained with the Brewers until being dismissed on August 12, 1999.
-Over eight seasons as manager, Garner won 563 games, placing him first on the all-time wins list for Brewers managers.
-Having managed the team for 1,180 games, he is also the longest-tenured manager in team history.
 Hitting coach Jim Lefebvre managed the rest of the 1999 season on an interim basis.

 Davey Lopes, previously the San Diego Padres' first base coach became manager of the Brewers in 2000.
 He was fired on April 18, 2002, fifteen games into the season.
 He was succeeded by bench coach Jerry Royster as interim manager for the remainder of the year.
 Ned Yost, who had been the Atlanta Braves' third base coach, was hired as the Brewers' manager for 2003.
 With the team in a race for the NL Central Division title, Yost was fired on September 15, 2008, with 12 games left to play.
 Third base coach Dale Sveum served on an interim basis for the rest of the campaign.
 Under Sveum, the Brewers won the 2008 NL Wild Card, but lost the National League Division Series (NLDS) versus the Philadelphia Phillies.
 Ken Macha managed the club for the 2009 and 2010 seasons but could not lead the team back to the playoffs.

 Ron Roenicke, the Los Angeles Angels' bench coach, was hired as the Brewers' new manager in 2011.
 He led Milwaukee to win the 2011 NL Central Division title, their first division crown since 1982.
 They won the NLDS over the Arizona Diamondbacks but were eliminated from the postseason by St. Louis in the National League Championship Series (NLCS).
 Roenicke remained manager until his dismissal on May 3, 2015, following a 7–18 start to the season.